redfast00/redfast00.github.io/_posts/2019-12-31-reverse-engineering-uefi.md

 {% gist redfast00/40e4877343a5045a928bc0514d465a7d %}

-It then just executed the embeddded executable (`4KCN45WW.exe`) without any arguments.
+It then just executed the embedded executable (`4KCN45WW.exe`) without any arguments.

 # Packed executable part 2: 7z SFX

 The second executable was a 7zip self-extracting archive (I determined this by finding the string "Igor Pavlov", the author of 7zip, in the binary).
-It can be extracted with the `7z` commandline tool.
+It can be extracted with the `7z` command-line tool.
 However, this only unpacks the files, and doesn't show what happens with them after they are unpacked.
 The configuration for the unpacker can be found by searching for the string `!@Install@!UTF-8!` in the executable: